 - 3. Modify the values to enable the capability.
 The values are in seconds. - 4.
 Save changes and restart Ambari Server. - 5.
 After a user logs into Ambari Web, once a period of inactivity occurs, the user will be presented with an Automatic Logout dialog 60 seconds from logout.
 The user can click to remain logged in or if no activity occurs, Ambari Web will automatically log the user out and redirect the application to the login page.

 3.7.
-Set Up Kerberos for Ambari Server
+Optional: Set Up Ambari Server for Kerberos